ccs-amsterdam/r-course-material/tutorials/R_basics_1_getting_started.md

 The wordcloud shows you the words that occur most frequently, but lack context.
 To get an idea of the context in which words are used, a **keyword-in-context** (kwic) listing can be of assistance.
 With quanteda, you can simply run the **kwic()** function on the corpus object (which we earlier named corp) and specifying what word to use.

 Let's use this to see how the word "terror" has been used.
 We'll use "terror\*", where the \* is a wild-card that indicates that any word starting with "terror" is matched.
+The output shows an occurence of the word with a given number of words before and after the word (this might not fit on the line, so widen your console window for a better view)

 ``` r
 kwic(corp, 'terror*')